kubermatic/docs/content/requirements/cloud_provider/_aws.en.md

 }
 ```

-The instance profile for the worker (referenced above as `YOUR_WORKER_INSTANCE_PROFILE_NAME`) nodes must have at least the following IAM permissions:
+The instance profile for the worker nodes must have at least the following IAM permissions:

 ```json
 {